charlesging/charlesging.github.io/sample_page.md

 - add variety to your track by adding a new section (it appears at the bottom of the screen)
 - change the tempo or the drum kit for your track
-- start over and view these instructions again

 Have fun!